opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 for the next login and click **OK**.

 :::note
-To log in to the Schedule Import Export utility, a user must have one of the following privileges: \"All Administrative Functions\" or \"Import and Export Schedules\".
+To log in to the Schedule Import Export utility, a user must have one of the following privileges: "All Administrative Functions" or "Import and Export Schedules".
 :::

 :::caution